 I am a mammal who makes his own heat, with plenty to share, and I am more comfortable in cooler weather.
 Hopefully you like to snuggle; I will warm you on chilly nights.
 My eyes, ears, skin, energy, etc., are very sensitive.
 I love my night vision, walking through the woods on a moonless night is easy.
 But full summer sun and halogen flashes blind me without proper protection.
 I can often hear conversations in the next house or mice and bugs under the leaves on the forest floor.
 I empathise well and intuit keenly.

 There are basically two classes here, in terms of what people are seeking.
 Most want a primary dyad, monogamous long term life partner, married or might as well be, kind of relationship.
 And then there's the 'others', folks who like being single and actively dating, open marriages and polyamorous people, those in transition who for various reasons aren't looking for forever, and anyone else who is open to a non mainstream connection.
 I'm in the second group.
-Solo poly is the label that fits.
+Solo poly is the label that fits best.

 OKC's system is pretty good, but I have some frustration with the questions.
 Collectively they do a good job of describing and matching, but many of the questions aren't written well &/or don't offer adequate answers.
 I've answered a bunch, and continue to do so, but many were before the 'explanation' option existed.
 I'm not going to redo 1000+ questions, sorry.
 So if you look through my questions, know that some of my answers are the best possible compromise, and without an explanation they may not give the most accurate concept for a specific situation.